hswind4/IAMReX/CONTRIBUTING.md

 ### Citation

-The current CONTRIBUTING.md file is modified based on the [CONTRIBUTING.md](https://github.com/AMReX-Codes/amrex/blob/development/CONTRIBUTING.md). in the Amrex project.
+The current CONTRIBUTING.md file is modified based on the [CONTRIBUTING.md](https://github.com/AMReX-Codes/amrex/blob/development/CONTRIBUTING.md). in the amrex project.